gab-language/site/content/docs/recursion/_index.md

 #  - Dispatch to doreduce: depending on whether or not
 #     we had 'next'
-    true: (record, i, f, acc) => do curr = record.at! i
+    true: (record, i, f, acc) => do curr = record.at i
        acc  = f.(acc, curr)
        next = i + 1

        record
-        .has? next
+        .has next
         .doreduce(record, next, f, acc)
     end